mikeperry-tor/mission-improbable/README.md

 You also need TWRP from https://dl.twrp.me/angler/ (or your device) and an extracted Copperhead factory image from https://copperhead.co/android/downloads.

-Finally, you need opengapps from https://opengapps.github.io/.
-The pico image will work, if you only want Google Play Services and the Play store.
+Finally, you need opengapps pico from https://opengapps.github.io/.
+Right now, we only support the pico image for updates.

 You need some other things, too, but the scripts will download them for you.
 Run ./run_all.sh with torsocks if you want to fetch that stuff via Tor.